-1) If you’re not comfortable about leaving the air conditioner or heater on, or you know that your pet can take a little heat/cold, you switch it off and opt to leave a fan running to help in improving indoor air circulation.
-During summer, you can also place a block of ice on its front to cool the air.
+If you’re not comfortable leaving the air conditioner or heater on when you're not home, or you know that your pet can take a little heat or cold, you can switch it off and leave a fan running instead to help improve the indoor air circulation.
+During the summer, you can place a block of ice on the front of the fan to cool the air down even more.

-2) Some experts would advise homeowners not to completely shut off their HVAC systems when they leave home, and instead, simply raise the thermostat level.
-This is not only to keep their pets comfortable but also because doing so can actually be more energy- and cost-effective.
+Some experts would advise homeowners not to completely shut off their HVAC systems when they leave home, but instead, simply raise the thermostat level.
+This will not only keep your pets comfortable but save energy and be more cost-effective.
 Why is that?
 They say that the energy consumed when the homeowner leaves the system on while he’s away is greatly outweighed by the energy it takes for it to heat/cool the entire room or house all over again after shutting it down and turning it back on.
 If you take this advice then there wouldn’t be any harm in letting your pet in on it.
-During summer, you can leave your ac on at 78 to 80 degrees – the approximate comfort levels for pets.

-3) The basement is usually the coolest place in the house.
-If you have a particularly cool basement, you can set up a nice and cozy place for your pet in the room to keep it cool during summer.
+The bathroom and the basement are usually the coolest places in a house.
+If you have a particularly cool basement, you can set up a nice and comfortable place for your pet keep them cool during summer.
 On the other hand, you’ll most likely find the kitchen to be the warmest place during winter.

-4) If your furry friend enjoys the outdoors, you may also let him out while you’re away during summer.
-Just make sure he doesn’t stray far.
-Also, make sure there’s a cool well-shaded place where he can hang during the hottest times of the day.
+If your furry friend enjoys the outdoors you may let them out while you’re away during summer.
+Just make sure they aren't able to stray too far.
+Also, make sure there’s a cool well-shaded place where they can hang during the hottest times of the day.
 However, by no means should you leave your pet outside during winter.